Democracy and Growth in the 21st Century: Causal Effects of Democracy in the 21st Century

-Our strategy is to use these five different IVs with the expectation that they work as robustness checks with each other.
+Our strategy is to use these five different IVs as robustness checks with each other.
 Indeed, Table \ref{tab:ivs-corr} shows that the correlation among the IVs is limited, suggesting that the different IVs exploit different sources of variation to estimate democracy's effect.
 Importantly, we find no apparent reason to believe that potential exclusion violations by different IVs lead to biases of the same sign.
 For example, the European settler mortality IV may have excluded negative effects on growth since worse disease environments may directly hamper economic activities.
-On the other hand, the population density IV may have excluded positive effects on growth thanks to returns to scale and agglomeration effects.
+On the other hand, the population density IV may have excluded \textit{positive} effects on growth thanks to returns to scale and agglomeration effects.
 These two exclusion violations would result in biases of opposite signs.
 Table \ref{tab:iv-bias-summary} summarizes the likely direction of potential bias for each IV.
-This observation provides support for the idea of using the different IVs as mutual robustness checks.
+Different IVs have expected bias of the opposite signs, providing support for the idea of using the different IVs as mutual robustness checks.
+As a further robustness check, we also implement state-of-the-art methods to allow for potentially invalid instruments \citep{guo2018confidence, guo2023causal}.